Explain to me: the taste for pointed shoes

 In this representation of Beau Brummel, first of the "Dandies", we can clearly see an extremely fine foot, although the shoe is not strictly speaking pointed.

-We are no longer in the ostentation of the medieval foal, because the foot remains proportional to the body, but the idea of a foot as elongated as possible persists.
+We are no longer in the ostentation of the medieval poulaine, because the foot remains proportional to the body, but the idea of a foot as elongated as possible persists.

-Here, the feet almost become needles, tiny supports destined to disappear under the pants of these gentlemen.
+Here, the feet almost become needles, tiny supports destined to disappear under the trousers of these gentlemen.

-This finesse, assimilated to refinement, still finds echo in today's canons.
-Just look at the preponderance of thinness among models during fashion shows.
+This finesse, assimilated to refinement, still finds an echo in today's canons.
+One only has to see the preponderance of thinness among models during fashion shows.

-Moreover, this refinement seems to have been supported by a craft phenomenon similar to that of foals: for ages, bootmakers have engaged in relentless competition over technical prowess.
+Moreover, this refinement seems to have been supported by a craft phenomenon similar to that of poulaines: for ages, shoemakers have engaged in a relentless competition on technical prowess.
 And guess what...
-Making the narrowest, most slender shoe with the narrowest arch possible is one of the best ways to show off your expertise.
+Making the narrowest, most slender shoe with the most pinched arch possible is one of the best ways to show off your know-how.

-Take a look at this shoe by Daniel Wegan, a Swedish bootmaker who previously worked for the very beautiful house Gaziano & Girling :
+Take a look at this shoe by Daniel Wegan, a Swedish shoemaker who previously worked for the very beautiful house of Gaziano & Girling :

-It earned it first place in the world bootmaking competition in 2019.
-It is obviously a pure exhibition model, the aim of which is to evoke the illustrious times of bootmaking in the 19th century.
-It is said, however, that such shoes were actually worn at the time, in order to give the wearer the thinnest foot possible...
+It earned him first place in the world shoemaking competition in 2019.
+It is obviously a pure exhibition model, the aim of which is to evoke the illustrious times of shoemaking in the 19th century.
+However, it is said that such shoes were actually worn at the time, in order to give the wearer the slimmest possible foot...
 Even if it meant suffering .

-However, the fact remains that the pinched arch remains one of the distinctive signs of very high-end shoes , and that it has the reputation of making any pair of shoes more elegant by its simple presence.
+However, the pinched arch remains one of the distinctive signs of very high-end shoes , and it has a reputation for making any pair of shoes more elegant by its simple presence.

-As a final historical example, we could also cite the cowboy boots nicknamed "santiags", whose shape, ending in a slight turned-up point, I suspect is due to the advantage it gives to a rider.
+As a final historical example, we could also cite cowboy boots nicknamed "santiags", whose shape, ending in a slightly turned-up point, I suspect is due to the advantage it gives to a rider.

-If you have ever ridden a horse, you will know that losing your stirrups is quite common and unpleasant.
-An additional toe length on a boot would therefore allow better control over them.
+If you've ever ridden a horse, you'll know that losing your stirrups is quite common and unpleasant.
+An extra length of toe on a boot would therefore allow for better control over them.

 A pair of Lucchese (a traditional "western" shoe) in crocodile.
 The idea of the tip is still there, although turned up.

-It would also be this same mechanism which would be at the origin of all pointed shoes.
-And its very first expression in the West goes back to the soleret, a piece of armor intended for knights.
-The foals would only have arrived after the solerets, and the name “poulaine” would be explained precisely by these equestrian origins.
+It would also be this same mechanism that would be at the origin of all pointed shoes.
+And its very first expression in the West would go back to the soleret, a piece of armor intended for knights.
+The poulaines would only have arrived after the solerets, and the name "poulaine" would be explained precisely by these equestrian origins.

-The soleret allowed the knight in full armor not to lose his stirrups.
-However, it was quite cumbersome to walk on.
+The soleret allowed the knight in full armour not to lose his stirrups.
+However, it was quite cumbersome to walk in.

-It will also be noted that most shoes intended for horse riding, regardless of their origin, are often more tapered than round.
+It should also be noted that most shoes intended for horse riding, regardless of their origin, are often more tapered than round.

 In short, in my opinion, these three cultural phenomena, namely:

-• That of the narrowest possible foot perceived as a refinement
+• The narrowest possible foot is perceived as a refinement

 • That of riders in the collective imagination, which has always been imbued with a certain virility and a certain charisma, from the cowboy to the knight.

-• And above all, that of shoes as an ostentatious means of displaying one's status
+• And above all, that of the shoe as an ostentatious means of displaying one's status.

-Have persisted through the ages, even in a semi-conscious way , and largely explain the enduring fascination that the “slender” foot exercises among some people, even today.
+Have endured through the ages, even semi-consciously , and largely explain the enduring fascination that the "slender" foot exerts on some people, even today.

-We will therefore try to draw up a short argument of the arguments "in favor" of the so-called "pointed" shoe, or at least, take stock of everything that fascinates about it:
+We will therefore try to draw up a small argument of the arguments "in favor" of the so-called "pointed" shoe, or at least, give an overview of everything that fascinates about it:

-• It has always been associated with an idea of ostentatious “prestige” .
+• It's been associated with an idea of ostentatious "prestige" since forever.
 Shoes are expensive, so basically "flashy shoes = money = power" .

-• By playing with proportions, this creates a thinner and elongated foot , which evokes for some an idea of refinement , linked in the collective unconscious to the dandies of the 19th century.
+• By playing on proportions, this creates a thinner and elongated foot , which evokes in some an idea of refinement , linked in the collective unconscious, to the dandies of the 19th century.

 • Like all slender objects, when they are well made, their design evokes dynamism, speed, sometimes a form of aggressiveness...
 Qualities that men love to adorn themselves with, precisely.
-Think for example of a Formula-1, or even the Concorde fire.
+Think for example of a Formula-1, or even the fire-Concorde.

-Now when you hear "young dynamic executive", you will imagine a salesman with two Concordes instead of his shoes.
-Please, it's a gift.
+Now when you hear "young dynamic executive", you will imagine a salesman with two Concordes instead of shoes.
+You're welcome, it's a gift.

-• And finally the most psychoanalyst among us will obviously see a phallic association of ideas : "You know what they say!
-Big feet, big..." .
-In fact, we could extend the maxim to all the growths which proudly sit on a man's body: his hands, his nose, his feet...
-It would seem that they are potentially associated with the size of "virility". " of their carrier.
+• And finally, the most psychoanalysts among us will of course see a phallic association of ideas : "You know what they say!
+Big feet, big..."
+In fact, we could extend the maxim to all the outgrowths that proudly sit on a man's body: his hands, his nose, his feet...
+It would seem that they are potentially associated with the size of the "virility" of their bearer.

 shoes too big for children

-According to my information, no scientific consensus has demonstrated any such correlation, but what do you expect...
-For the little anecdote, Jordan told me that, when he was once a salesman for a shoe brand, he often saw women accompanying their husband say "Ah no darling, you can't leave with this pair, your feet are too small..." , subtly but firmly emphasizing the implicit meaning of such a deficiency.
+According to my information, no scientific consensus has demonstrated any correlation of this kind, but what can you expect...
+As a little anecdote, Jordan told me that, when he was once a salesman for a shoe brand, he often saw women accompanying their husbands say "Oh no darling, you can't leave with this pair, your feet are way too small..." , subtly but firmly insisting on the implicit meaning of such a deficiency.

-Please know, gentlemen, that there are, at this very moment, men forced to walk in shoes that are too big to preserve the image of their virility in the eyes of their wives...
-A minute of silence for our fallen brothers , please.
+Know, gentlemen, that there are, at this very moment, men forced to walk in shoes that are too big to preserve the image of their virility in the eyes of their wives...
+A minute of silence for our brothers who fell in combat, I beg you.

 Why is it stuck?

-The minute of silence having passed, let us now see why the pointed shoe is almost unanimously criticized :
+The minute of silence having passed, let's now see why the pointed shoe is almost unanimously decried :

 • We live in a society that really doesn't like feet , or drawing attention to them.
-The shoe seems to exist as much to protect and highlight them as to simply hide them .
-It is therefore logical that a shape of shoe which results in making the foot the center of attention is frowned upon.
+Shoes seem to exist as much to protect and enhance them as to simply hide them .
+So it makes sense that a shoe shape that results in the foot being the center of attention is frowned upon.

-To be honest, I couldn't say exactly why.
+To be honest, I can't really say why.
 Is it cultural?
-Do feet, on the contrary, create an innate fear in certain human beings?
+Or do feet, on the contrary, create an innate fear in some human beings?
 In any case, if you want to get an idea, you should take a look at Jordan's article "Why I refuse to show my feet in the city" .

-If you still doubted it, the comments section will show you that in the eyes of more than one person, when it comes to feet and everything related to them, caution is required.
+If you still doubted it, the comments section will show you that in the eyes of more than one person, when it comes to feet and everything related to them, caution is advised.

-• Continuing the previous argument, drawing attention to the foot rather evokes comic figures : we say "as stupid as its feet", "clown's feet", we speak of "barges" or "liners" when we has big feet.
+• Following on from the previous argument, drawing attention to the foot tends to evoke comical figures : we say "stupid as one's feet", "clown's feet", we speak of "barges" or "ocean liners" when we have big feet.

-• Some might add that drawing attention to the foot simply distracts from the face and torso, which are supposed to be the center of your person.
+• Some will add that drawing attention to the foot simply diverts attention from the face and torso, which are supposed to be the center of your person.

 Pointed or tapered?

-You may have noticed, but throughout the article, when talking about "pointed shoes", we are cheating a little, because we are conflating a lot of things together: from the "foal-inspired" pair which evokes the worst stylistic disasters, to classic models with a narrow fit and more tapered lines, including the great bootmaker's shoe with very pinched lines.
+You may have noticed, but throughout the article, when talking about "pointed shoes", we are cheating a little, because we are lumping together a lot of things: from the "poultry-inspired" pair that evokes the worst stylistic disasters, to classic models with a narrow fit and more tapered lines, through to the shoe from a big bootmaker with very pinched lines.

-But if I made this amalgam it is because, for better or for worse, it is representative of a very widespread perception: in the eyes of more than one person, pointed or tapered, it is is white-cap, white-cap, as they say.
+But if I made this amalgamation it is because, for better or for worse, it is representative of a very widespread perception: in the eyes of more than one person, pointed or tapered, it is six of one and half a dozen of the other, as they say.

-However, there is something a little unfair in this judgment: how, for example, can we put a pair of Corthay, a bootmaker's shoe renowned for its design, on the same level as the awful shoes shown at the beginning of the article?
+Yet there is something a little unfair in this judgment: how, for example, can we put a pair of Corthays, a shoemaker's shoe renowned for its design, on the same level as the awful shoes shown at the beginning of the article?

 The Arca from Corthay.
-Tapered?
+Sleek?
 Certainly.
 Not up to date?
-Without a doubt.
-Ugly ?
-No, let's be clear for two minutes.
+Probably.
+Ugly?
+No, let's be clear-headed for two minutes.

-In fact, this is an opportunity to remember that when it comes to fashion, it has a variable geometry of justice: " when it's well done, it works" is a rule so powerful that it often surpasses all others .
+In fact, it is an opportunity to recall that when it comes to fashion, there is a variable geometry justice: " when it is well done, it passes" is a rule so powerful that it often surpasses all others.
 And tapered shoes are no exception.

-In other words, what distinguishes a "beautiful tapered shoe" from a "horrible pointed shoe" is still the success of the shoemaker's patterns and shapes, and therefore, ultimately...
-Its quality.
+In other words, what distinguishes a "beautiful tapered shoe" from a "horrible pointed shoe" is still the success of the shoemaker's patterns and lasts, and therefore, ultimately... its quality.

-Somewhere, we come back a little to the observation that was made in the Middle Ages: a beautiful tapered shoe cannot lie about the artisanal excellence that it implies, and if it tries, it will break the end. of his (long) nose.
+In a way, we come back to the observation that was made in the Middle Ages: a beautiful, tapered shoe cannot lie about the artisanal excellence that it implies, and if it tries, it will break the tip of its (long) nose.

-I would add that often, the "pointe", which is intended to be capable of refining the foot, is a makeshift substitution for the real element of a shoe which manages to refine the foot with elegance, without ever falling into ridicule: the famous pinched vault which we spoke about above.
+I would add that often, the "pointe", which is supposed to be able to refine the foot, is a makeshift substitution for the real element of a shoe which manages to refine the foot with elegance, without ever falling into ridicule: the famous pinched arch which we spoke about above.

 Look for example at this pair from Yohei Fukuda :